 Pityriasis Rubra Pilaris

-Pityriasis rubra pilaris is a rare chronic disorder that causes hyperkeratotic yellowing of the palms and soles and red follicular papules that merge to form red-orange scaling plaques and confluent areas of erythema with islands of normal skin between lesions.
+Pityriasis rubra pilaris is a rare chronic disorder that causes hyperkeratotic yellowing of the skin, including the trunk, extremities, and, particularly, the palms and soles.
+Red follicular papules typically merge to form red-orange scaling plaques and confluent areas of erythema with islands of normal skin between lesions.

 The cause of pityriasis rubra pilaris is unknown.